Are You Sick And Tired Of Not Reaching Your Goals?

-Michael Hyatt, goes into more details about each of the item above (with examples and his personal tips) so I encourage you to read his guide to goal setting to learn all his secrets!
+Michael Hyatt then goes into more details about each of the items above (with examples and his personal tips) so I encourage you to read his guide to goal setting to learn all his secrets!

-I was surprise by the 5th concept.
-My previous understanding of Goal Setting was to make a public statement and say out loud what you’re exactly aiming for.
-Well, I was kind of wrong according to Michael’s guide.
-It’s time for me to start implementing number 4 and 5 concepts from the above list.
+I was surprised by the fifth concept.
+My previous understanding of goal setting was to make a public statement and say out loud what you’re aiming for.
+According to Michael’s guide, I was wrong.
+It’s time for me to start implementing the numbers four and five from the list above.
 What about you?

 Do You Want to Finish the Year Strong?

-See Gary Ryan Blair, also know as the GoalsGuy, just opened enrollment for The 100 Day Challenge, a hardcore goal setting program that shows you how to get more done in the last 100 days of the year than most people do over the course of 10 years.
+See Gary Ryan Blair, also know as the GoalsGuy, just opened enrollment for The 100 Day Challenge.
+This hardcore goal setting program shows you how to get more done in the last 100 days of the year than most people do over the course of 10 years.

-I had the chance to take this challenge last year myself.
-It made me more focused on getting things done with the help of the 100 Day Challenge iphone app that came with it.
+I had the chance to take this challenge last year myself and it made a huge difference.
+I was more focused on getting things done and the 100 Day Challenge iPhone app that came with it was really helpful.
 So I do encourage you to join the 100 Day Challenge if you want to reach your personal or professional goals.

-During my research about setting goal, I came across a detailed page on Wikipedia and I was very impressed by the detailed information on that page.
-In there, you’ll discover some new concept that will definitely make you rethink how you go about setting your goals.
+During my research about setting goals, I came across a detailed page on Wikipedia and I was very impressed by the amount of detailed information on the page.
+On the page, you’ll discover some new concepts that will definitely make you rethink how you go about setting your goals.
 In fact…

 Honing goal setting using temporal motivation theory